awsdocs/aws-serverlessrepo-developer-guide/doc_source/serverlessrepo-how-to-publish.md

 # How to Publish Applications<a name="serverlessrepo-how-to-publish"></a>

-This section provides you with procedures for publishing your serverless application to the AWS Serverless Application Repository using the AWS SAM CLI or the AWS Management Console\.
+This section provides you with procedures for publishing your serverless application to the AWS Serverless Application Repository by using the AWS SAM CLI or the AWS Management Console\.

 **Important**
 The information that you enter when you publish an application isn't encrypted\.
-This information includes such data as the author name\.
+This information includes data such as the author name\.
 If you have personally identifiable information that you don't want to be stored or made public, we recommend that you don't enter this information when publishing your application\.

 ## Publishing an Application Through the AWS SAM CLI<a name="publishing-application-through-cli"></a>